ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 DIGIT1          = %x31-39                         ; 1-9 non-zero digit
 ~~~~

-Applying the numerical `index-selector` is required to select the corresponding
+Applying the numerical `index-selector` selects the corresponding
 element.
 JSONPath allows it to be negative (see {{index-semantics}}).

 Notes: